-The learner representative is an equal member of the Review Team and participates in all aspects of the review.
-The learner representative is the 'voice of the learner' and brings a valuable perspective which can inform and enrich discussions.
+The student reviewer is an equal member of the Review Team and participates in all aspects of the review.
+The student reviewer represents the 'voice of the learner' and brings a valuable perspective which can inform and enrich discussions.
 He/she may have a particular focus on the learner experience and topics of interest might include, for example: